 - RogueWave® TotalView®: TotalView is a GUI-based source code defect analysis tool.
 It allows debugging of one or many processes and/or threads programs.
 Supports OpenMP, multiple MPI libraries and CUDA (GPU).

-- Allinea DDT: Supports many parallel programming models including OpenMP, MPI, GPUs, SGI UPC, CUDA, etc.
+- Allinea DDT: Supports many parallel programming models including OpenMP, MPI, GPUs, CUDA, etc.

 - GDB: The eternal GNU debugger.